NEW: Google Adds Short Names – Here’s What You Need to Know

 Google recently began rolling out “Short Names” for Google My Business (GMB) profiles.
 Here is everything you need to know about the new GMB Short Names and how to get your own.

-What are Google My Business Short Names?
+What is a Google My Business Short Name?

 Why Create A GMB Short Name